This is a guide for treasurers and club executives on how to manage and oversee club finances for reporting, budgeting and overall management.

 Reimbursements claims must be processed within a certain time frame. e.g. seven days.

-Proof of expenditure. e.g. receipt, proof of payment must be provided to support the claim.
+Proof of expenditure. e.g. receipt, proof of payment must be provided to support the claim and uploaded into TidyHQ (withing the transaction update there is an option to attach documents.